 Once an OAuth client possesses an authorization code for a specific client, it can ask for a temporary token at any time as long as the user doesn’t specifically revoke the right of the OAuth client to access the data.

 Application

+Global architecture

+The new INCA application uses a stack of technologies that work together as a whole to produce a final mobile native application.
+The overall simplified functional breakdown of the new INCA application is described in the Figure 3.1 below.